gene-levitzky/cicero/Architecture/RoadMap.md

 Priority is denoted by stars.

 ## Ideas
-* Multiple tiles layered on top of each other to produce stacked effects.

 * Players move continuously along grid, not discretely.
 * Visible but stationary mobs.
 * Inventory limitations